valory-xyz/open-autonomy/docs/guides/publish_fetch_packages.md

 The {{open_autonomy}} framework works with the concept of **package**: a collection of files that implement a specific component or functionality.
 Publishing a package is simply the process of storing the package into a registry (or in other words, a repository), either locally or remotely.
 By publishing a package on a remote repository, its code is available for other developers to reuse it.
-Moreover, publishing a package on a public repository also facilitates [registering the package in the on-chain protocol](./register_packages_on_chain.md).
+Moreover, publishing a package on a public repository also facilitates [minting the package in the Autonolas Protocol](./mint_packages_on_chain.md).

 !!! note